julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "Then not only custom, but also nature affirms that to do is more disgraceful than to suffer injustice, and that justice is equality." - Plato
+> "It is vain for the coward to flee death follows close behind it is only by defying it that the brave escape." - Voltaire